 Beliefs in Angels, Aliens, and Demons

-Symbolism in a greater or lesser degree is essential to every kind of external worship, and we need not shrink from the conclusion that in the matter of baptisms and washings, of genuflection’s and other acts of reverence, of lights and sweet smelling incense, of flowers and white vestures, of spiritual unction’s and the imposing of hands, of sacrifice and the rite of the Communion banquet, the Church has borrowed without hesitation from the common stock of significant actions known to all periods and to all nations.
-In such matters as these, Christianity claims no monopoly or originality. ― The Catholic Encyclopedia and International Work, Vol. 14 (1907).
+“Symbolism in a greater or lesser degree is essential to every kind of external worship, and we need not shrink from the conclusion that in the matter of baptisms and washings, of genuflection’s and other acts of reverence, of lights and sweet-smelling incense, of flowers and white vestitures, of spiritual unction’s and the imposing of hands, of sacrifice and the rite of the Communion banquet, the Church has borrowed without hesitation from the common stock of significant actions known to all periods and to all nations.
+In such matters as these, Christianity claims no monopoly or originality.” ― The Catholic Encyclopedia and International Work, Vol. 14 (1907).

-Angel, from the root meaning, one sent: messenger.
+“Angel, from the root meaning, one sent: messenger.
 The Hebrew word used to denote indifferently either divine or human messenger.
 The Septuagint renders it with both significations.
-The Latin version however distinguishes the divine spirit from the human… The Angels in the Bible generally appear in the role of God’s messengers to mankind….
-The Semitic belief in “genii” and in spirits which cause good or evil is well known….
-Good and Bad Angels.
+The Latin version however distinguishes the divine spirit from the human… The Angels in the Bible generally appear in the role of God’s messengers to mankind… The Semitic belief in “genii” and in spirits that cause good or evil is well known… Good and Bad Angels.
 The distinction of good and bad angels constantly appears in the Bible, but it is instructive to note that there is no sign of dualism or conflict between two equal principles.
-The conflict depicted is rather that waged on earth between the kingdom of God and the kingdom of the evil one, but the latter’s inferiority is always supposed. ― The Catholic Encyclopedia and International Work, Vol. 14 (1907).
+The conflict depicted is rather that waged on earth between the kingdom of God and the kingdom of the evil one, but the latter’s inferiority is always supposed.” ― The Catholic Encyclopedia and International Work, Vol. 14 (1907).
+(1)

 The Danger of Folklore